arvindr21/generator-onsenui-phonegap/README.md

 * Split View
 * Split View & Navigator

-Once you select a template, Yeoman will scaffold an `onsenui-phonegap` app.
+Once you select a template, Yeoman will scaffold an `onsenui-phonegap` app for you.

-### Run the app
+### Run the App

-To run the Onsenui Phonegap app, execute
+To run the Onsenui Phonegap app in your browser, execute

 ```bash
 $ grunt